 Selective demolition is a newer demolition method and is rapidly increasing in popularity.
 This is because construction workers have the option to reuse or recycle some of the building’s materials.
 The goal of this method is to preserve as many reusable and recyclable materials as possible, making it a more costly and time consuming option.

-Contact Del Prete Masonry For Your Building Demolition Today!
+Contact Del Prete Masonry Today for Your Demolition Needs!

 If you are ready to upgrade your home or commercial building with professional masonry installation or replacement, Del Prete Masonry has the experience and expertise to get the job done right for the right price.
 To explore our residential and commercial services and set up a consultation, please give us a call at 410-683-0650 or contact us online.
 We currently serve Baltimore City and County, Harford County, Carroll County, Anne Arundel County, and Howard County.
 To see examples of our work and get more updates, follow us on Facebook, Twitter, Google+, and Pinterest.